apollographql/apollo-server/docs/source/deployment/lambda.md

 npm install apollo-server-lambda graphql
 ```

 Next, set up the schema's type definitions and resolvers, and pass them to the `ApolloServer` constructor like normal.
 Here, `ApolloServer` must be imported from `apollo-server-lambda`.
-It's also important to note that this file must be named `graphql.js`, as the config example in a later step depends on the filename.
+It's also important to note that this file must be named `graphql.js` and be located in the root of your project, as the config example in a later step depends on that filename and path.

 ```js
 // graphql.js